 Grapplers are offered in open tine, semi-closed tine and fully-closed tine, as well as bucket-style.
 Moving earth, sand, gravel, mud, coal, refuse, industrial waste and other minerals can be a breeze with the correct grappler.

-Along with picking up metals and minerals, grapplers are often used for logging.
+Along with picking up metals and minerals for placement into an industrial shredder, grapplers are often used for logging.
 A grappler can be mounted on the back of a truck, or there are material handlers, which can be driven on their own and can have a grappler attached.
 These are extremely convenient for the logging industry and the rough terrains that are worked on.

 Out in the field, machines need to have speed, stability and a long reach in order to get the job done.
 Grapples can typically lift between 1,000 and 7,000 lbs. max, depending on the size of the grapple.
 Material handlers with grapples can typically have a max lift of up to 750,000 lbs.